bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 Of course, type aliases have a lot of different applications.
 But the first that came to my mind was the ability to make listeners more readable while keeping the use of lambdas.
 If you haven’t heard about [type aliases](https://github.com/Kotlin/KEEP/issues/4) before, they’re basically a way to rename complex types into more readable ones.
-For instance, you could have an <code>RecyclerViewadapter</code> which will receive a listener.
-As you may know, <code>RecyclerView</code> doesn’t have a standard way to deal with item clicks, just as <code>ListView</code> had, so we have to come out with our own.
+For instance, you could have an `RecyclerViewadapter` which will receive a listener.
+As you may know, `RecyclerView` doesn’t have a standard way to deal with item clicks, just as `ListView` had, so we have to come out with our own.
 Let’s imagine we want a listener that has access to the view.
 Our adapter class could look like this:

 {% raw %}